-The operating surplus from operations amounted to \$829,911, with total comprehensive surplus reported at \$1,051,870 (2020: (\$226,762) operating deficit).
-In reporting the comprehensive operating result for 2021, the Directors further report that Touch Football Australia provides the reported results for the controlled operations of the National Office and the States of South Australia, Western Australia, Victoria, Tasmania, the Australian Capital Territory and Northern Territory.
+The operating surplus from operations amounted to \$150,787 (2021: \$829,911 operating surplus, \$1,051,870 total comprehensive surplus).
+In reporting the comprehensive operating result for 2022, the Directors further report that Touch Football Australia provides the reported results for the controlled operations of the National Office and the States of South Australia, Western Australia, Victoria, Tasmania, the Australian Capital Territory and Northern Territory.
 Member's equity is preserved and accords with the ongoing commercial viability of the Company.

-The Directors commend to members, stakeholders and interested parties the reported operating result and the supporting Financial report for the financial year ended 30 June 2021.
+The Directors commend to members, stakeholders and interested parties the reported operating result and the supporting Financial report for the financial year ended 30 June 2022.